andreagiassi/microservice-rbac-user-management/Note.md

 in my case the new database IP is 172.18.0.2 .

-- Build the new micro service deploy locally with maven:
+- Build the new micro service deploy file locally with maven:

 mvn install -DskipTests